PARTNERSHIPS IN ACTION

 “As partners with The American Chestnut Foundation we can develop more and better conservation tools that can expand our conservation portfolio to benefit farmers, ranchers and private forest landowners.” - Dave White, NRCS Chief

 “There is currently an estimated ¾ million acres of previously mined land that could be returned to healthy forests.
-Much of this land can be restored to high quality hardwood forests to provide valuable habitat for wildlife and valuable timber resources for rural Appalachian communities.” – Bryan Burhans, TACF President and CEO
+Much of this land can be restored to high quality hardwood forests to provide valuable habitat for wildlife and valuable timber resources for rural Appalachian communities.” – Bryan Burhans, former TACF President and CEO

 The Appalachian Regional Reforestation Initiative (ARRI)